Specy/specy-app/src/posts/through-the-lens-photography.md

 I first started with some Kapton tape just to see if it was doable, then decided to create a 3D printed fixture to hold the phone in the right place and add some masking to prevent light leakage.

 The first 3D printed prototype was not very precise.
-I had to glue things together and the alignment was not the best, you can see it in the photos, but the ~~second, third, fourth~~ fifth attempt was much better!
+I had to glue things together and the alignment was not the best, you can see it in the photos, but the <AnimatedText kind="strike" text="second, third, fourth" trigger="loop" repeatDelay={2.5} style="font: inherit" /> fifth attempt was much better!

 <Slideshow
     photos={[